Selçuk İnan: Euro 2016 qualifiers and later years

+Managerial career

+Following his retirement from playing in 2020, İnan joined the coaching staff at Galatasaray as an assistant manager under head coach Fatih Terim.
+He served in this role from 1 September 2020 until 10 January 2022. İnan began his managerial career on 22 November 2022 with Kasımpaşa.
+In his first match in charge, Kasımpaşa faced Ümraniyespor in the Turkish Cup and were eliminated following a 2–1 defeat.
+Over the course of 12 Süper Lig matches, İnan recorded 3 wins, 2 draws and 7 losses.
+He left the position by mutual consent on 18 March 2023.

+On 8 March 2024, İnan was appointed as the head coach of Gaziantep. İnan managed Gaziantep through the remainder of the 2023–24 season and the 2024–25 season, overseeing 48 matches with an average of 1.40 points per game.
+On 10 May 2025, he parted ways with the club by mutual agreement.

+On 3 June 2025, İnan was appointed as the head coach of Kocaelispor.

 Personal life

 İnan often remains private and is not often seen in the media.
 He has two elder sisters and lives as a single person residing in Florya, Istanbul, near Galatasaray's main training facility, the Florya Metin Oktay Sports Complex and Training Center. İnan and former Galatasaray teammate Burak Yılmaz are close friends and have played together in four different club and national team set-ups, beginning with the Turkey U17 team.
 They also grew up knowing one another.
-Other clubs the two have played together on are Manisaspor, Trabzonspor and lastly Galatasaray.
+Other clubs the two have played together on are Manisaspor, Trabzonspor and lastly Galatasaray. İnan married Cemre Kardeş on 16 June 2015.
+Their daughter, Lisa Alvin, was born on 19 September 2019.